 VERIFY THE AMOUNT OF THE DEBT

-It’s important to know the total amount of the debt with penalty and interest that will accrue over the life of the plan, and if the debt with penalty and interest is close to either the $25,000 threshold or the $50,000 threshold, it will be important to know what the “assessed” balance is.
-The assessed balance is important because even if the overall debt is above $25,000 or $50,000, you may qualify for an SIA if the assessed balance is less.
+It's important to know the total amount of the debt with penalty and interest that will accrue over the life of the plan, and if the debt with penalty and interest is close to either the $25,000 threshold or the $50,000 threshold, it will be important to know what the “assessed” balance is.
+The assessed balance is important because even if the overall debt is above $25,000 or $50,000, you may qualify for the plan you want, if this assessed balance is less.

-An Example: If the overall debt is $30,000 0ver the life of the collection statute, but the assessed balance is $24,900, the IRS should allow you to set up an SIA based on the lifetime debt amount and agree to withdraw the lien after 3 consecutive payments out of your bank account.
+An Example: If the overall debt is $30,000 over the life of the collection statute, but the assessed balance is $24,900, the IRS should allow you to set up an plan based on the debt amount and agree to withdraw the lien after 3 consecutive payments out of your bank account.

 VERIFY THE STATUTE PERIOD DATE OR CSED

-This is important because if the IRS only has a short time to collect an old debt, the SIA period must be no longer than this time period.
+This is important because if the IRS only has a short time to collect an old debt, the plan period must be no longer than this time period.

-If the above example fits your situation and you can’t afford the SIA as a result, you’ll have to look into using a partial pay agreement, an offer in compromise, or even bankruptcy.
+If the above example fits your situation and you can't afford the plan as a result, you'll have to look into using a partial pay agreement, an offer in compromise, or even bankruptcy.

 MAKE SURE YOU HAVEN'T BEEN IN A PAYMENT PLAN FOR A WHILE BEFORE YOUR REQUEST

-If you’ve been in a payment plan within 5 years of the request for an SIA, the IRS may deny your request.
+If you've been in a payment plan within 5 years of the request for a plan, the IRS might deny your request.

 CONTACT THE IRS AND CONFIRM

-Call the IRS and confirm the amount of the overall debt, the assessed balance, the CSED for each year, and how much it calculates you’ll need in order to make an SIA work.
+Call the IRS and confirm the amount of the overall debt, the assessed balance, the CSED for each year, and how much it calculates you'll need in order to make an it work.

 Ask for some Account Transcripts to use to compare to your own calculations.

-If you agree on the numbers and the CSED for each year, ask them to give you the amount needed to make an SIA work.
+If you agree on the numbers and the CSED for each year, ask them to give you the amount needed to make the plan work.